AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/8.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/9.jpg)

 PCB stands for printed circuit board.
 Basically, this is a board with some copper traces and some other components like protective paint and insulating material.
 Copper layers of the board form traces that connect various MAKERbuino’s electronic components (e.g. they connect the microcontroller to the screen) so that they can work together as an electronic device.

-* MAKERbuino's PCB color might vary depending on when you bought your kit.
+<aside class="notice">MAKERbuino's PCB color might vary depending on when you bought your kit.
 Latest PCBs are colored red.
-We plan to offer various PCB colors as an extra option in the shop soon.
+We plan to offer various PCB colors as an extra option in the shop soon</aside>

 ## Laser cut acrylic casing

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/10.jpg)

 MAKERbuino’s circuitry is protected by a casing made out of laser cut plastic (they're made on a CNC laser cutting machine).
 The casing consists of 3 pieces (see the picture).
 One piece is used to protect the front (top) side of your MAKERbuino device and the other two pieces protect MAKERbuino's back.
 Everything is stacked one on another using nuts, bolts and plastic spacers.
 This style of casings is called "the sandwich design".

 We'll explain how to assemble the casing at the end of this build guide.

 ## nuts, bolts and spacers

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/11.jpg)
 These basic mechanical components are needed at the end of MAKERbuino assembly process for fixating the circuit board to the casing.
 M3 or M2 in the name of the screws indicates that the screw’s shaft’s diameter is 3 mm or 2 mm.
 Depeding on the verion, you might get metal screws instead of plastic ones (latest versions of the kit come with plastic screws made out of nylon).

-## 128MB SD card with an SD adapter
+## SD card

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/12.jpg)
 The included SD card is used for storing games, programs and other useful data on it (game graphics, music etc.).
 Thanks to this card, you can load multiple on your MAKERbuino.
 It comes preloaded with lots of fun games downloaded from the games gallery on www.gamebuino.com so that you can try it out right after you assemble it.
 You might be wondering, why is the SD card’s capacity mere 128 MB?
 This is an 8-bit gameboy-like gaming device and programs and games for it are approximately 30 kB.
 128 MB of space will be more than enough for storing plenty of games, programs and useful info.
 <aside class="notice">some older versions of the kit were sold with larger SD cards (1GB or 512MB)</aside>

 ## SD socket
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/13.png)

 The SD socket is the only surface mount component in the whole device.
 Don’t let the look of it discourage you, SD socket’s leads are so big that anyone can solder it with a tiny bit of patience.
 The socket is soldered to the back side of the PCB and you insert your precious SD card inside.

 ## Speaker
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/14.png)

 This neat little speaker fits at the back side of the device.
 It has a special place in the back of the casing.
 It plays a crucial role in producing all the beeps , boops and crazy chiptunes you’ll compose in your very own games.

-<aside class="notice">standard diameter of the MAKERbuino speaker is 36mm but some kits came with smaller or larger speakers because we had some problems with getting the sufficient quantities</aside>
+<aside class="notice">Standard diameter of the MAKERbuino speaker is 36mm but some kits came with smaller or larger speakers because we had some problems with getting the sufficient quantities</aside>

-## 650 mAh Li-Po battery & JST connector
+## Li-Po battery & JST connector

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/15.jpg)

 The rechargeable battery serves as MAKERbuino’s main power supply.
 650mAh is more than enough for several hours of intense gaming and powering all sorts of power-hungry expansion modules (like GPS receivers, motors, wifi modules, etc.).
 In case you didn’t know, “Li-Po” in the name of the battery indicates its structure and what materials it uses to store electrical energy (Li-Po stands for Lithium Polymer).
 It comes with the male JST power connector that is then connected to the female JST connector soldered directly to the board.

 ## USB to RS232 serial UART adapter

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/16.jpg)

 This board is connected to MAKERbuino’s serial port (top left black female angle connector).
 It allows you to program your MAKERbuino directly from your computer and send all sorts of useful data from the computer to the MAKERbuino and vice versa.
-<aside class="warning">Important: Your MAKERbuino kit might come with the blue or red version of this adapter depending on when you bought your kit.
+<aside class="warning">Your MAKERbuino kit might come with the blue or red version of this adapter depending on when you bought your kit.
 Latest kit revision comes with the red adapter.
 The two serial adapter boards do the same thing.
 There's more info on how to use this board later in the guide.</aside>

-## ATmega328P-PU microcontroller & ATmega’s 28 pin socket
+## ATmega328P-PU Microcontroller

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/17.png)

 The ATmega microcomputer (aka. microcontroller) is the brain of the device.
 CPU, RAM memory, flash memory and almost all parts needed for executing programs and games and doing all the smart work.
 Basically, this is a computer in a chip.
-ATmega328’s astonishing 2kB of RAM and an 8-bit CPU at 16MHz of frequency. will bring out the nostalgia and provide you with the authentic old school retro experience.
+ATmega328’s astonishing 2kB of RAM and an 8-bit CPU at 16MHz of frequency will bring out the nostalgia and provide you with the authentic old school retro experience.
 It comes with a special dedicated 28 pin socket for easy microcomputer replacement.

-## Nokia 5110 LCD breakout board
+## Nokia 5110 LCD
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/18.jpg)

 The screen module is an LCD screen on a breakout PCB.
 LCD stands for liquid crystal display.
 This is a screen that is controlled by the main ATmega microcomputer.
 It’s a graphical display so you can manipulate every pixel’s color with a program in the microcomputer.
 The complete module is stacked on the main MAKERbuino PCB.
 Newer versions of the MAKERbuino kit (version “0.4 beta” and newer) has this screen attached using headers so that you can easily replace the screen if it gets broken.
 Also, the screen has some magnificent features like high resolution (84x48 pixels monochrome), adjustable LED backlight and great visibility on direct sunlight (the display works in the same way as your calculator’s display - can be viewed without the backlight if there is enough light in the room).

 <aside class="warning">important: new version of the kit come with a female header socket which is first soldered to the PCB before connecting your screen.
 This way you can easily insert and remove the screen fro the board</aside>

 ## TP4056 Li-Po battery charger board

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/19.png)

 This module is stacked and soldered on the main MAKERbuino board.
 It contains the components needed for charging the rechargeable Li-Po battery.
 It’s main thing is the TP4056 charger integrated circuit (the little black chip on the board).
 It’s regulating voltage and current of electricity inputted by the USB port and feeding it to the Li-Po battery.

 <aside class="notice">Depending on the version, your MAKERbuino kit might have the mini USB version or the micro USB version of the charger board included (the new ones come with micro USB).
 USB cables for both versions of the board are easy to find in any electronics store.</aside>